 In these tests, Rose Hip Seed Oil regenerated the skin, reduced scars and wrinkles, prevented the advancement of wrinkles and aging, and helped skin to regain its natural tone and radiance.

 In my youth there wasn’t much awareness about the damage caused by excessive sunbathing and sunbeds were all the rage, hence in my mid 20’s I started to develop dark spots on my face and my skin was quite dull and congested because I was a smoker too.

 But then of course I started studying Beauty and Holistic Therapies and this changed the way I looked after my skin when I realized there were natural and effective ways I could prevent my skin form aging prematurely.

+I make my own face oil using natural ingredients.
 The texture is lightweight and easily absorbed with a fresh pleasant fragrance the ingredients contain highly effective oils to protect and heal the skins surface and restore a radiant glow.

-Red Raspberry Oil is high in SPF with 83% Omegas 3 & 6 (natural antioxidants which protect from free radicals)
+Red Raspberry Oil which is high in SPF with 83% Omegas 3 & 6 (natural antioxidants which protect from free radicals)

-Frankincense - a powerful cell regenerator
+Frankincense - is a powerful cell regenerator

-Patchouli, which helps to control oil production
+Patchouli, helps to control oil production

 Rose Otto has been used for centuries for its powerful rejuvenating and antiaging properties

 Queen Anne’s lace or Wild Carrot is a powerful regenerator and also high in SPF and Vitamin A